TahsinPavel/TahsinPavel/README.md

 # Hi there 👋, My name is Tahsin Masruf
  Researcher Enthusiast | ML/Data Engineer | Data & Machine Learning
 # 💫 About Me:
 I'm passionate about using data to solve complex problems and create innovative solutions.
-With a solid foundation in programming and statistical analysis, I'm excited to leverage my skills and knowledge to make an impact in the field of Data Engineering.
+With a solid foundation in programming and statistical analysis, I'm excited to leverage my skills and knowledge to make an impact in the field of Machine Learning.

 ## 🌐 Socials: